-The chemtrail theory is usually covered as a joke.
-The underlying documentary record — bills, operations, patents, corporate research programs — is not.
-What's in dispute isn't whether geoengineering exists.
-It's whether the version being done, right now, looks like what the public has been told.
+Chemtrails is usually covered as the joke conspiracy.
+The underlying documentary record — specific bills, named operations, filed patents, acknowledged corporate research programs, and now a wave of signed state laws — is not a joke at all.
+What is in dispute is no longer whether geoengineering exists.
+It is whether the version being done right now looks anything like what governments have been willing to tell the public.

 Where it started

-The theory's modern shape was largely defined between 2001 and 2015, during which Dane Wigington built GeoengineeringWatch.org into its most active research node.
+The theory's modern shape was defined largely between 2001 and 2015.
+Dane Wigington, a northern California solar-energy-industry veteran, founded GeoengineeringWatch.org in the mid-2000s and built it into the most active long-running research node in the space.
 Wigington's documentaries — What in the World Are They Spraying?
-(2010), Why in the World Are They Spraying?
-(2012), and The Dimming (2021) — remain the primary long-form video references within the theory.
+(2010, co-produced with Michael Murphy), Why in the World Are They Spraying?
+(2012), and The Dimming (2021) — remain the primary long-form video references.
+Rosalind Peterson, through her California Skywatch organization until her 2018 death, built the most detailed field-sampling archive of the pre-2015 era, focused specifically on aluminum-in-soil patterns around California agricultural zones.

 What the theory claims